Minnesota Bankruptcy Lawyer

 The case may stay open for some time after the discharge, particularly if the trustee has found some assets that need to be administered.
 In most simple cases, however, from my point of view when we get the discharge we are done.

-The information you obtain at this site is for general information purposes on and is not legal advice.
-You should consult the attorney of your choice for individual advice regarding your own situation.
-The use of the Internet for communications with the firm will not establish an attorney-client relationship and messages containing confidential or time-sensitive information should not be sent.
+The information you obtain at this site is for general information purposes only and is not legal advice.
+You should consult an attorney of your choice for individual advice regarding your own situation.
+The use of the Internet for communications with the firm will not establish an attorney-client relationship.
+I am a debt relief agency.
+I help people file for relief under the federal bankrupty code.